-Endoscopic ultrasonography (EUS) allows your doctor to examine your esophageal and stomach linings as well as the walls of your upper and lower gastrointestinal tract.
+Endoscopic ultrasonography (EUS) – otherwise known as endoscopic ultrasound – allows your doctor to examine your esophageal and stomach linings as well as the walls of your upper and lower gastrointestinal tract.
 The upper tract consists of the esophagus, stomach and duodenum; the lower tract includes your colon and rectum.
 EUS is also used to study other organs that are near the gastrointestinal tract, including the lungs, liver, gall bladder and pancreas.

 For EUS of the upper gastrointestinal tract, you should have nothing to eat or drink, usually for six hours before the examination.
 Your doctor will tell you when to start this fasting and whether it is advisable to take your regular prescription medications.
 For EUS of the rectum or colon, your doctor will instruct you to either consume a colonic cleansing solution or to follow a clear liquid diet combined with laxatives or enemas prior to the examination.
 The procedure might have to be rescheduled if you don’t follow your doctor’s instructions carefully.